leah-tgu/specpp/src/org/processmining/specpp/headless/help.md

 1. directly naming the implementation class
 2. naming a class that conforms to the function interface of `Supplier<'implementation we want to specify'>`

-When the implementation class (henceforth `I`) can be meaningfully instantiated by a no-argument constructor, we can simply use (1).
+When the implementation class can be meaningfully instantiated by a no-argument constructor, we can simply use 1).
 In the background, we assign a supplier to a `newInstance()` reflection call to the given type.
 A constructed class can still use the requirement-management-system to request parameters objects or offer observables, etc.
 For classes which come from outside the framework, i.e. don't use the aforementioned system for parameters or required sub-objects, or where a stricter separation of computation logic and make-it-work-framework is intended, we may specify a specific builder class.
+This is option 2).
 Some components implemented in the framework use this pattern with internal classes.
 See `ConstrainablePlaceProposer$Builder` as an example. `$Builder` specifies the inner class `Builder` of `ConstrainablePlaceProposer`.